 Isaacson has promoted IR MIIP solutions beyond UNC, bringing needed procedural instruction to IR practitioners across his subspecialty.
 In early 2018, he and fellow PAE expert Dr. Sandeep Bagla developed and facilitated the first intensive, one-day course on PAE for IR practitioners nationwide – STREAM.
 Because of Isaacson, Bagla and other IR collaborators, STREAM now annually trains practitioners on using known IR techniques to conduct a more technically challenging procedure to offer patients suited to PAE.

 Isaacson oversees a division shifting in 2020 from training fellows to solely IR residents tracked to three pathways — ESIR, Integrated IR and Independent IR.
-As UNC VIR phases in a new education model, he takes on ensuring varying levels of adequate IR clinical training for a fast-growing base of IR and Diagnostic Radiology residents and balancing his division’s demands in high-volume workflow, scheduling and weekly, all-division case review.
+As UNC VIR phases in a new education model, he is charged with meeting varying curricular needs across a fast-growing base of IR and Diagnostic Radiology residents.

 Executive Vice Chair Charles Burke, FSIR, stated: “Ari is going to make an outstanding division chief for [UNC] IR.
 He has already demonstrated great leadership with innovative thinking and consensus building.
 Ari has all the tools to continue the work to make the IR division the best it can be.”